 Students may wish to focus on a particular area of study in their degree program by adding a "concentration" to their MDiv, MAM, or MTS program.
 A concentration is four or more courses taken in a particular area of study and is intended to deepen knowledge and skills in a field.
 Students in the MDiv degree program may develop a concentration drawn from coursework in any field.
 Students in the MAM program may develop a concentration drawn from coursework within the ministries field.
+Students in the MTS degree program may develop a concentration drawn from coursework within the ministries field.
 Students in the MTS degree program may develop a concentration drawn from coursework in any one of the fields except ministry, to include the introductory course, three electives in that field, and a thesis written within that discipline.
 Students wishing to develop a concentration should work closely with their academic advisor in planning the course of study.
 Some examples of possible concentrations include: Presbyterian studies; interfaith ministry; science and ecology; urban ministry; Christian spiritual formation; cross-cultural ministry; field-specific concentrations, or independent concentrations developed by a student in close consultation with their advisor.
 Examples and planning guides are provided in the Advisory Handbook section of the Master's Level Campus Life Handbook.